At the beginning of 2010 we asked Alton Town Council if we could use some plots and planters around the town to grow vegetables and herbs.

 In 2012: A Community Orchard at Jubilee Sports Field was started, initially with five trees.
 In 2014 ten more trees were added – apples, pears, plum, cherry and quince.
 Fruit to be available to the community.

-In 2014 we were able to add four more sites:
+In 2014 we were able to add two more sites:

 St Lawrence Vicarage soft fruit garden.
 Cleared and planted autumn 2014.
 Occasional working parties.